UNSW-CEEM/DER_disturbance_analysis/validation/README.md

 1. Run analysis on sample data with reference version of tool
     1. Checkout reference version of tool (currently latest master branch)
-    2. Build database for one of the events in the `DER_disturbance_analysis/validation/data` directory
+    2. Build database for the events in the `DER_disturbance_analysis/validation/data` directory using `build_validation_databases.R`
     3. Run tool using metadata from the event directory as config json
     4. Batch save results in the same directory as the data, entering `reference` as the file name
 2. Run analysis on sample data with version of tool to be tested
     1. Checkout target branch
-    2. Build database for one of the events in the `DER_disturbance_analysis/validation/data` directory
+    2. Build database for the events in the `DER_disturbance_analysis/validation/data` directory using `build_validation_databases.R`
     3. Run tool using metadata from the event directory as config json
     4. Batch save results in the same directory as the data, entering `test` as the file name
-3. Compare reference and test results _(script is in progress for this)_
+3. Compare reference and test results using `validate_results.R`
-    1. Identify if results are identical
+    1. Identify if results match
     2. Check any discrepencies against expected impact of test version of tool

 ## Choosing validation datasets